262 Ashley Road,

 I saw “Moby Dick” with Gregory Peck here and “Journey to The Centre of the Earth” with Pat Boone.
 This was also my Saturday morning children’s club as a small boy.
 For six old pence (2.5 new pence) You got a feature film, the news, cartoons and a serial.
 Great value!

-The Regal closed on 12th October 1963 with Frank Sinatra in “Come Blow Your Horn” and was demolished shortly afterwards to make way for two retail units.
+The Regal Cinema closed on 12th October 1963 with Frank Sinatra in “Come Blow Your Horn”.
+The cause of closure was due to hooligans disrupting the screenings.
+It was demolished shortly afterwards to make way for two retail units.